-- an understanding of the theory, purpose and characteristics, challenges, and strategic responses to sustainable development; - an understanding of the assessment of alternative approaches to sustainable development management relating to the fundamental environmental and economic concepts and principles of sustainable development management; - the ability to assess the influence of national cultures, diverse political systems, interest groups, social movements and other social structures on sustainable development; - the ability to critically review the conflicts involved in the sustainable development concept, on a national as well as global scale; - · an understanding of the potential strategic options for sustainable development; - the ability to critically review the sustainable development challenge for government, its responsibility and its potentials for action; and - the ability to critically review methods to measure and monitor the impact of human activities on sustainable development management.
+- an understanding of the theory, purpose and characteristics, challenges, and strategic responses to sustainable development; - an understanding of the assessment of alternative approaches to sustainable development management relating to the fundamental environmental and economic concepts and principles of sustainable development management; - the ability to assess the influence of national cultures, diverse political systems, interest groups, social movements and other social structures on sustainable development; - the ability to critically review the conflicts involved in the sustainable development concept, on a national as well as global scale; - an understanding of the potential strategic options for sustainable development; - the ability to critically review the sustainable development challenge for government, its responsibility and its potentials for action; and - the ability to critically review methods to measure and monitor the impact of human activities on sustainable development management.

-Module code: PADM614 Semester 1 NQF level 8 Module name: Research Methodology Module outcomes Upon the completion of this module, the student should be able to: explain the process of research; evaluate the significance of research within the field of public administration; develop individual research proposals; compare and contrast quantitative and qualitative research methodologies; and conduct research at honours level conduct research at honours level.
+Module code: PADM614 Semester 1 NQF level 8 Module name: Research Methodology

+- explain the process of research;

+- evaluate the significance of research within the field of public administration;

+- develop individual research proposals;

+- · compare and contrast quantitative and qualitative research methodologies; and

+- · conduct research at honours level.